Scripture Reference: Matthew 17:1-13

 Suggested Emphasis: God wants us to listen to the words of Jesus.

 Jesus took Peter, James, and John up onto a mountain to pray.
 As these disciples watched in awe, Jesus transfigured (changed appearance).
 His face shone like the sun and his clothes became as white as the light.
-Although they lived a long time ago, Moses and Elijah appeared with Jesus and the three of them spoke together.
-Finally, a cloud enveloped them and a voice from the cloud said, “This is my Son and I love him.
-I am very pleased with him . . . listen to him.”
+Even more incredible, Jesus was joined by the long-dead Moses and Elijah.
+From a cloud that enveloped them all, the voice of the Lord affirms that this is his Son and they should listen to Him.

 You can also read about this event in Mark 9:2-13 and Luke 9:28-36.
 Transfiguration means “transformed”.
 Jesus was transformed into a glorious image in which his face shone like the sun and his clothes became as white as the light.
-This image was nothing like Peter, James and John had ever seen before.
+This image was nothing like Peter, James, and John had ever seen before.
 It showed them that Jesus truly was from God.